yallie/pg_global_temp_tables/README.md

 * A view on a temporary table is automatically created as temporary, even if we omit the `TEMPORARY` keyword.
 Hence, the restrictions of temporary tables still apply, and we can use schema-qualified names.
 * There are no triggers on `SELECT`, so we can't `SELECT` from a view if the temporary table is not yet created.

 Ok, we can't just create a `VIEW` on a temporary table, so let's explore another option: we can define a function returning a table.
 A function is not temporary, it's defined within a schema, it can create the temporary table as needed and select and return rows from it.
-The function would look like this:
+The function would look like this (note the `returns table` part of the definition):

 ```sql
 -- let's do our experiments in a separate schema